 Notebook-specifics: I only use a grid notebook and create notes in three different colors to help me read, understand, and remember.

 For effective note-taking, I use my gridded notebook (buyer’s choice) and divide the page into a ⅓ - ⅔ layout.
 I usually write my topics on the left in one color and write details in another color.
 If I have questions or points I want to revisit quickly, I write them in a third color.
 The colors don’t matter as long as you are consistent.
 If you decide to change the color, make a chapter page in your notebook with a key so you know the job of each color.

-My Dyslexia Pro-Tips: Choose pens and journals that you love.
+And choose pens and journals that you love!
 I’m a huge fan of Uniball but I also use Pilot FriXion Clicker Erasable Pens from time to time.
 For journals, I have been using a Shinola 7” x 9” grid journal, but any large gridded-journal will do.